lqc/thinkcspy/source/list_algorithms.rst

 10329 probes.

 The word *binary* means *two*.
-Binary search gets its name from the fact that each probe splits the list into two pieces and discards the one half from the region of interst.
+Binary search gets its name from the fact that each probe splits the list into two pieces and discards the one half from the region of interest.

 The beauty of the algorithm is that we could double the size of the vocabulary, and it would only need one more probe!
 And after another doubling, just another one probe.